micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 ## Usage Examples
 The assistant helps users explore and comprehend Ready Tensor publications.
 Example general queries might be:
 - **Get a summary:**
-  “What is this publication about?”
+  “What is VAE?”
 - **Extract details from a paper:**
-  “What models or tools were used in this publication?”
+  “What models or tools were used in these publications?”
 - **Discuss limitations:**
-  “Are there any assumptions or limitations mentioned in this work?”
+  “Are there any assumptions or limitations mentioned in these publications?”

 **Use Cases:**